ravi11112/wordpress/README.md

 by using this Dockerfile create its image
-#sudo docker build -t wordpress .
+//sudo docker build -t wordpress .

 then create a container and expose port 80

-#docker run -d --name my-wordpress-container -p 8080:80 \
+//docker run -d --name my-wordpress-container -p 8080:80 \
   -e WORDPRESS_DB_PASSWORD=root \
   my-wordpress-image